AeroWong/bookRecommendationTool/README.md

 I wanted to deepen my learning in programming and be useful to my friends at the same time.

-Read the code [here](https://github.com/AeroWong/wisdomTrigger), if you're a [Techie Baby](http://aerowong.com/about/) like me who loves code.
+Read the code [here](https://github.com/AeroWong/wisdomTrigger), if you're a [Techie Baby](http://aerowong.com/about/) like me who loves to code.

 Read the book recommendations [here](http://wisdomtrigger.com/), if you're a [Wisdom Baby](http://wisdomtrigger.com/about) like me who loves the topic of personal development.